Abhishek-172/Netflix-GPT/README.md

 - So we will took that API calling part and dispatching part out of that browse.js file in order to do that we will create a custom hook. named - useNowPlayingMovies.js

 - Lets create a Browse Page
+- Create a MainContainer, Secondary Container and then provide it in Browse Page
+- 1. Header / Main Container / Secondary Container

 # Features: